 + User friendly without the complicated vocabulary.

-+ Quick and simple to sign up.
++ Quick and straight forward to sign up.

 + No hassle with limit orders.